8 Launch

 launch('08_launch-app')

-An options argument can be passed to shinyApp() or shinyAppDir().
+shinyApp() or shinyAppDir() both have an options argument, so we should make this available in launch_app().
 For example, one of the Shiny options we could include in our standalone app function is test.mode:

 Should the application be launched in test mode?
 This is only used for recording or running automated tests.
 Defaults to the shiny.testmode option, or FALSE if the option is not set.

-test.mode lets us export values from our application when we’re running tests (which we’ll cover in-depth in the Tests section).
+The test.mode option lets us export values from our application when we’re running tests (which we’ll cover in-depth in the Tests section).

-We’ll make options an argument (defaulting to an empty list()) in our updated launch_app() function.
+We’ll make options an argument that defaults to an empty list() in launch_app():

 launch_app <- function(options = list()) {